pwill12/React-Testing-Components/README.md

-# Getting Started with Create React App
+# Getting Started with Testing the Components

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a Simple React Test with react-testing libray and jest

 ## Available Scripts